-- There are many other ways to volunteer!
+– There are many other ways to volunteer!
 A form with areas of interest for volunteering is emailed after classes are announced and come home with your kid, and helps to give you an idea of what’s available, as well as helps us organize it all.
 Find details about volunteering at Hayhurst and with the Hayhurst PTA on our Volunteer Page.